JonahLeggett/ML_Algo_Options_Trading/README.md

 ## Data Collection and Preparation (10 points)

-* API calls from multiple sourses, working on multiple databases by using Python and Python library.
+* API calls from multiple sourses, working on multiple databases created by using Python and Python library.

 #### Libraries